 ●Sodium cromoglycate is a mast cell stabilizer that is useful for mild asthma.
 In a single trial conducted in a small sample of 20 patients with advanced lung cancer, inhaled sodium cromoglycate (two puffs four times daily) was shown (albeit using an unvalidated measurement tool) to be better than placebo .
 No other trials are available, and the benefit of inhaled sodium cromoglycate in palliative care patients remains unconfirmed [31,33].
 (See "The use of chromones (cromoglycates) in the treatment of asthma".)

 ●If the sputum is thick, expectorants (eg, glyceryl guaiacolate) or mucolytics (eg, acetylcysteine) may be used in order to reduce the viscosity of secretions and make each cough more productive.
 However, these agents, which are referred to as “protussives,” are not cough suppressants, and there is no evidence that they reduce the frequency or severity of cough.
 Neither expectorants nor mucolytics have proven helpful in common upper respiratory infections .
 Furthermore, the systematic review of therapies for chronic cough cited above included 10 comparisons of protussives in eight studies and concluded that only one study showed benefit from guaifenesin in reducing cough intensity .
 There was no significant benefit from mucolytics.
-(See "The common cold in adults: Treatment and prevention" and "Acute bronchitis in adults", section on 'Symptomatic'.)
+(See "The common cold in adults: Treatment and prevention".)

 Additional fluid ingestion may be a factor in the potential efficacy of expectorants, particularly if the patient is dehydrated.
 Expectorants should not be used in patients with neuromuscular diseases such as amyotrophic lateral sclerosis, many of whom will not be able to cough out the liquified mucus .